 For more information about IAM credential reports, see Getting Credential Reports for Your AWS Account.

 In addition to using credential reports, you can also determine when a password or access key was last used by using these IAM APIs:

 To the extent that it's practical, define the conditions under which your IAM policies allow access to a resource.
-For example, you can write conditions to specify a range of allowable IP addresses that a request must come from, or you can specify that a request is allowed only within a specified date range or time range.
-You can also set conditions that require the use of SSL or MFA (multifactor authentication).
+For example, you can write conditions to specify a range of allowable IP addresses that a request must come from.
+You can also specify that a request is allowed only within a specified date range or time range.
+You can also set conditions that require the use of SSL or MFA (multi-factor authentication).
 For example, you can require that a user has authenticated with an MFA device in order to be allowed to terminate an Amazon EC2 instance.

 For more information, see Condition in the IAM Policy Elements Reference.